Shot Forth Self Living

-Shot Forth Self Living is the debut studio album by American rock band Medicine, released in 1992 on Def American.
+Shot Forth Self Living is the debut studio album by American rock band Medicine, released on September 8, 1992 on Def American in the United States and on Creation Records in the United Kingdom.

 Critical reception

-The New York Times noted that "the effects-laden guitar textures and Beth Thompson's and Brad Laner's androgynous vocals recall English trance rockers of recent years like Spacemen 3 and My Bloody Valentine."
+Writing for The New York Times, Simon Reynolds noted that "the effects-laden guitar textures and Beth Thompson's and Brad Laner's androgynous vocals recall English trance rockers of recent years like Spacemen 3 and My Bloody Valentine", saying that Medicine "juxtaposes extremely brutal, grating sounds with incredibly sweet, delicate melodies".